AleTM1/AleTM1/README.md

 * Scala
 * JavaScript
 * LaTeX (well, is a sort of language)
-### And also learning many important framework and libraries:
+### And also learning many important frameworks and libraries:
 * NumPy
 * TensorFlow
 * Keras